Events

 Dr Jonas Nyman, CCDC

-We will begin with Dr Sugden presenting an overview of the 7th CCDC Blind Test, touching on the possibility of incorporating NMR data into CCDC's future endeavours.
-Following that, Dr Nyman will present a case study, focusing on his work with CSP and solid-state NMR techniques in the context of fluorophenol xenon clathrates.
+We began with Dr Sugden presenting an overview of the 7th CCDC Blind Test, touching on the possibility of incorporating NMR data into CCDC's future endeavours.
+Following that, Dr Nyman presented a case study, focusing on his work with CSP and solid-state NMR techniques in the context of fluorophenol xenon clathrates.

 Paramagnetic NMR (May 2023)